ideamark/breadbot/README.md

-# Bread Bot
+# Breadbot

 ## Overview
-* Bread Bot is a pure-Python chatbot, easy to deploy, simple but powerful.
+* Breadbot is a pure-Python chatbot, easy to deploy, simple but powerful.
 The aim is to build a high speed, short text message chat AI.
   * Why Python: For platform independence and fast development.
   * Why text only: Text can express anything, easily to be processed, fast to be translated.
-That's why we only use text message for Bread Bot.
+That's why we only use text message for Breadbot.

 ## Setup
 * Install